lunarc/lunarc_docs/docs/guides/batch_system/32_core_nodes.md

 Many users compile their own software.
 To obtain executables and binaries which are optimised for the *Cascade Lake* CPUs, it is necessary to instruct the compilers to do so.
 This can be accomplished via cross compiling or by building the software on a compute node by e.g. submitting a batch job with the build instructions.
 For complex build proceedures, the latter might actually be easier.

 #### Cross compiling on a frontend node
-The Aurora frontend node `aurora.lunarc.lu.se` as well as the nodes utilised for the LUNARC HPC desktop feature *Haswell* CPUs.
+The COSMOS frontend node `cosmos.lunarc.lu.se` as well as the nodes utilised for the LUNARC HPC desktop `cosmos-dt.lunarc.lu.se` feature *AMD* CPUs.
 To generate code optimised for *Cascade Lake* processors you need to instruct the compiler to generate code intended to be used on a different architecture than utilised for the compilation.
 These instructions depend on the compiler.

 === "GCC compiler"